Savings .com.au

 Arrange an inspection

-Ask the seller whether they’d be happy for you to inspect the car at their home address.
-If they aren’t willing to show you the car, then something may be off.
+Ask the seller whether they'd be happy for you to see the car at their address and if you could have someone with mechanical knowledge give it a once-over.
+If they aren't willing, you might be best to keep looking.

 Check the car and its history